-Here are 10 of the best natural remedies for baby acne which you can try today.
+Here are 10 natural remedies that you can try on your baby:

 1. Extra Virgin Coconut Oil

-Unrefined organic coconut oil or extra virgin coconut oil soothes and moisturizes your baby’s skin.
-By simply applying a few drops and gently adding it to the affected areas up to four times a day, the acne clears up.
-Coconut oil is completely natural and is perfect for rashes too.
+Unrefined organic coconut oil or extra virgin coconut oil soothes and moisturises your baby’s skin.
+Simply apply a few drops to the affected areas four times a day until the acne clears up.
+Coconut oil is completely natural and perfect for those red bumps.

 3. Breast Milk

 Breast milk is the ultimate elixir for baby acne.
 Take some breast milk in a bowl and dab the cotton ball in it.
 Apply it to the affected areas.

 Vinegar kills skin bacterium and soaks up unwanted oils and dirt from the skin.
 Avoid using concentrated vinegar, since it burns the baby’s skin.
 Dilute 1 part vinegar with 10 parts water.
 Dip some cotton into the mixture.
 Now gently dab on the affected areas.
 If you’re not sure how your baby reacts to vinegar, try applying it on another part of the body instead of the face (like the inner wrist that’s affected by acne) and see whether that area turns red or gets inflamed, just to be safe.
 Avoid applying, if that is the case.

 Honey and lemon naturally cleanse and nourish the skin.
 These ingredients work on delicate skin, too.
 Mix honey and lemon in equal proportions and apply it to the affected area for healing acne naturally.
 Leave it for about 25 minutes and rinse with warm water to complete the treatment.